cagix/pandoc-lecture/README.md

 Depending on your settings, the ["cagix/pandoc-lecture"](https://github.com/cagix/pandoc-lecture) GitHub action must be enabled for your repository: `Settings > Actions > General > Action permissions`.

-## Using locally: Docker container
+## Option B: Locally via Docker container

 For local use, the [Docker image](https://github.com/cagix/pandoc-lecture/blob/master/docker/Dockerfile) defined in the project can be used.
 You'll need to build this Docker image, also you'll need a suitable build script, e.g. a Makefile.